Dr Chong Li

 Postdoctoral Opportunities

-This is a new opportunity focusing on cryogenic microwave components and systems for quantum computer systems.
-This project is funded by the recent award of EPSRC New Horizon scheme and the initial appointment for this post is 21 months.
-The candidate must have profound knowledge and expereince in design, modelling and test of microwave components such as filters, and antennas.
-Established publication track record is necessary.
-Contact me for further details.
+This is an exciting new opportunity that centers around cryogenic microwave components and systems for quantum computer systems.
+The project is generously funded by the EPSRC EPIQC project (EP/W032627/1), and the initial appointment for this post is for a duration of 24 months.
+We are seeking a candidate with extensive knowledge and experience in the design, modeling, and testing of microwave components, including filters and antennas.
+A proven track record of publications in the field is essential.
+For further details, please feel free to contact me.

 PhD projects